Hurtigruten – the worlds most beautiful sea voyage.

 The complete journey with Hurtigruten takes 11 days and calls on 35 ports along the western coastline of Norway, sailing north from Bergen to Kirkenes and back again.

 We offer both the complete cruise and shorter stretches along the Norwegian coast.

 The cabins onboard Hurtigruten are basic, but comfortable.
 All with private shower/WC.
 All cabins have separate beds (twin beds) with the exception of some suites (additional cost applies).

-Our Category 1 includes overnight in an unspecified outside cabin (Hurtigruten’s category L, N or P).
-The outside cabins have either a window or a porthole (none of them can be opened), and are located on deck 2-6.
+Our Category 2 includes overnight in an inside cabin (Hurtigruten’s category I).
+These cabins do not have any windows and are located on deck 3-7.